thiagocapuano/waves-documentation/en/waves-client/transfers-and-gateways/ethereum-transfers.md

 ## Introduction

 Waves allow you to hold and transfer Ethereum on its blockchain.
-This works through a so-called Multigateway approach: Ethereum sent to a user's deposit address available in the Waves wallet and after the deposit the user receives a Ethereum token \(wETH\) on the Waves blockchain.
-Every single Ethereum token is backed 1:1 with a real Ethereum.
+This works through a so-called Multigateway approach: Ethereum sent to a user's deposit address available in the Waves wallet and after the deposit the user receives a Ethereum token \(wETH\) issued in the Waves blockchain.
+Every single Ethereum token is backed 1:1 with the real Ethereum.

 Read more about [What is a payment gateway?](/waves-client/frequently-asked-questions-faq/transfers-and-gateways/payment-gateway.md)